yuanguangxin/2048/README.md

 ### About

-Clone By 1024.
+2048 for web.
 Using simple html/css and javascript.

 ### Screenshots